GLawlor-/Unix-Socket-Project/README.md

 --On client type ./client IP ADDRESS, i.e. ./client 127.0.0.1

 The program will run with the commands listed in the assignment, or you may use the corresponding numbers in the menu.
 When the user types MENU or ? a list of commands and corresponding numbers will be displayed.
+Welcome to the server!
+Please send a ? or Menu to see your options
 CLIENT: ?

 SERVER:
 1) MSGGET: Get message
 2) MSGSTORE: Add message(Must be logged in)